paumoer/paumoer/README.md

 ## Hi there 👋
-## 🔭 I’m currently working on my master thesis in Industrial Ecology.
+## 🔭 I’m an Industrial Ecologist.
-## 🌱 I’m currently learning how to use Brightway2 and 2.5 with premise.
-## ☁ I am looking into the environmental impacts of Direct Air Carbon Capture and Storage.
+## ☁ I am currently looking into the environmental impacts of Direct Air Carbon Capture and Storage with the help of pLCA using Brightway with premise.

 <!--
 **paumoer/paumoer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.